Musa-Yigit-Yayla/Chess/README.md

 Demo: https://youtu.be/CFwjf6ZwfS0

-Individual pieces are all taken from the following repository (No implementation neither design is taken from neither this or any other repository): https://github.com/zhijunsheng/chess-java/tree/master
+Individual pieces' image files are all taken from the following repository (No implementation neither design is taken from neither this or any other repository): https://github.com/zhijunsheng/chess-java/tree/master